 Another aspect that is heavily influenced by the project’s location is its potential valuation.
 The number of loyal followers of a crypto project might depend on its location and marketing.
 Remember that a country where crypto is already widely used may succeed faster than in countries with less adoption.

-Make A Plan For How Much To Invest And When To Invest It
+Make A Plan For How Much To Invest And For How Long

 Before you start buying cryptocurrency, make a plan.